barcek/rvry/README.md

 Mark time passing in the terminal.

-By default prints one dot per second, and when stopped with `q` or `Ctrl-C` shows the time elapsed.
+Highly configurable by flag, with a flow description option and self-test.
 Can be passed a tag to label the duration and a path to log the whole with date and time to a file, plus a Bash command to be run on completion.

 ## Why?